 History of the Collection

-The collection began modestly in 1829 when a Washingtonian named John Varden set out to form a permanent museum for the nation with his collection of European art.
+The collection began modestly in 1829 when a Washingtonian named John Varden set out to form a museum in the nation's capital for his collection of European art.
 At first, the art was placed in a room he added to his own house near the U.S. Capitol.

 In 1841, Varden's collection was displayed in the newly constructed Patent Office Building—coincidentally, the museum's home today.
 Along with Varden's works came Varden himself as "curator" of the newly created "National Institute" for government-owned artistic and historic items.
-Paintings and sculptures shared exhibit space with the Declaration of Independence and Benjamin Franklin's printing press.
+Paintings and sculptures shared space in a large exhibit hall with the Declaration of Independence and Benjamin Franklin's printing press.

 The establishment of the Smithsonian in 1846 eclipsed the prestige of the institute, which later disbanded.
-By 1858, many items in the Smithsonian Art Collection on view at the Patent Office Building were moved a few blocks to the newly completed Smithsonian Castle.
+By 1858, a majority of the items on view at the Patent Office Building were moved a few blocks to the newly completed Smithsonian Castle.
 The remainder of the collection followed in 1862.
 But a destructive fire there in 1865 increased the Smithsonian's reluctance to build cultural collections.
 For the rest of the century, most of the artwork was placed on loan to the Library of Congress and to the Corcoran Gallery of Art.

 A Turning Point